tonystone/tracelog/README.md

 TraceLog.configure(writers: [ConsoleWriter(), networkWriter])
 ```

-Since writers are instantiated before the call, you are free to initialize them with whatever makes sense for the writer type be created.
+Since writers are instantiated before the call, you are free to initialize them with whatever makes sense for the writer type to be created.
 For instance in the case of the network writer the URL of
 the logging endpoint.

 ## Runtime Overhead